theDetourist/FunkinWithLove/.github/ISSUE_TEMPLATE/issue-reporting.md

 ---
-name: Bug report
+name: Issue reporting
-about: Format recommended for issue
+about: Recommended format for reporting issues
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

-# Issue
 > ### Version of the engine ( also, if build is -release or -nightly ) changeme
 > ### Operational system